nuclia/frontend/libs/sdk-core/protobuf/README.md

 - `NucliaProtobufConverter` is a function accepting a buffer and returning a Promise that resolves to a parsed protobuffer message.

-- `extractParagraphTexts` is function adding to each Paragraph object a `text` attribute containing the actual text of the paragraph (by default, Paragraph objects only contain the position of their first and last characters).
+- `extractParagraphTexts` is a function adding to each Paragraph object a `text` attribute containing the actual text of the paragraph (by default, Paragraph objects only contain the position of their first and last characters).

 ## Installation